 Zinc-based chemistries

 Zinc-air batteries are appealing because they have a higher energy density and better cycling stability than other batteries.
 Zinc8 Energy Solutions, which manufactures zinc-air batteries, says the technology has no fire and explosion risk, which makes it much safer.
-The company also says the batteries have “no capacity fade over extensive lifetime”.
+The company also says the batteries have “no capacity fade over an extensive lifetime”.
 Earlier this year, Zinc8 was approved for a $9 million grant from Empire State Development, a New York economic development corporation.

 The grant took the form of tax credits offered as an incentive for the company to locate and establish its first US-based production facility in New York State.
 Meanwhile, in January this year, zinc-powered long-duration energy storage system provider Eos Energy Enterprises received $13.75 million in investment from a number of investors including Clear Creek Investments, LLC, Ardsley Advisory Partners and AltEnergy, LLC.
 Elsewhere, in December last year, Oregon-based Nickel-zinc battery-based systems company ZincFive raised $54 million in Series D funding, bringing the company’s total funding since inception to $139 million.
 Despite, the undoubted potential of zinc-based energy storage systems, concerns have been raised about possible limitations on future zinc supplies.[6]

 With demand for long-duration storage set to rise in the coming years, investors are aware that the use of long-duration storage will become more commonplace.
-DNV has forecast that long-duration technologies such as CAES, flow batteries, gravity-based storage and zinc-based technologies will “enter the market at scale” in the second half of the 2030s.
+DNV has forecast that long-duration technologies such as CAES, flow batteries, gravity-based storage, and zinc-based technologies will “enter the market at scale” in the second half of the 2030s.
 Prior to that, despite some reservations about some types of gravity-based storage, we can expect notable growth in the deployment of all these types of long-duration storage in the near future.

 About the author